 Zen meditation developed in India and China, Japan and Korea as part of the 2500 year old tradition established by Siddhartha Gothama.
 He came to be known as the “Buddha”, which simply means “awakened”.
 He lived and died as a human, not as god to be worshipped.
 The Japanese monk Dogen brought the teaching of the Buddha about 1230 from China to Japan and is known as the founder of Soto-Zen.

 During meditation it is not necessary sitting in the lotus position – for most people quite impossible.
 Just find a way to sit with a straight back in a posture that you can hold comfortably for about 30-40 minutes.
 This can be on a chair, on a bench, kneeling or in a simple crossed leg position.

-The participation of the zen meditation is free of costs.
+The participation of the zen meditation is free.
 Anyhow we appreciate a donation to cover costs.

 Please contact us if you want to try it.
 Beginners are very welcome!
 We start on time.
 Please come about 10 minutes before the start.